jazzlife/jump/readme.md

 Vuex is a state management pattern + library for VueJS applications.
 It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.

 - [Vuex Docs](https://vuex.vuejs.org/)

+###### Usage:

+Vuex is initialized in `/resources/assets/js/store/index.js` file and contains some parts: `actions`, `getters`, `mutations` and `state` which are self-descriptive if you read docs.

+> New modules can be created in the `/resources/assets/js/store/modules/` directory.

+> It is recommended to store all mutation types in the `/resources/assets/js/store/mutation-types.js` file.

 <br>